 Head To Head

-Saturday’s game will be the 31st competitive meeting between the two clubs and the record is fairly even, with Pools having won 12 times in comparison to County’s 13 victories.
+Saturday’s game will be the 35th competitive meeting between the clubs and Notts County have the edge historically having enjoyed 16 wins in comparison to Pools’ 12.

 The Magpies have definitely had the upper hand in more recent years – our 2-2 draw at Meadow Lane in November ended a run of five straight wins over Pools for County.

 You have to go back to an FA Cup in November 2013 for Pools’ last victory over Notts County – that came courtesy of goals from Jack Baldwin and Luke James (2) in a 3-2 success at The Vic.

 Notts County 2 Pools 2